College of Visual & Performing Arts

 - Other Offices and Departments

-· the majority of our productions this academic year will be performed and produced in Bondurant Auditorium in Preston Hall
+· The majority of our productions this academic year will once again be produced and performed in the Bondurant Auditorium of Preston Hall.

-· the Department of Theatre and Cinema’s Office is now located in Room 245 Walker Hall
+· The Department of Theatre and Cinema’s Department Office is now located in Room 245 of Walker Hall